 We conduct our public affairs through industry associations like Eurofer towards governing bodies and regulators.
 Outokumpu participates in different working groups in these associations, where the aim is to provide expertise to help decision-makers.
-In these forums, members share best practices and obtain benchmark data relating to, for example, the environment, R&D, product life cycles, product and chemical safety, and occupational safety.
+In these forums, members share best practices and obtain benchmark We are a trusted partner towards our stakeholders. data relating to, for example, the environment, R&D, product life cycles, product and chemical safety, and occupational safety.
 Members also contribute their own data for use in the industry reports, such as the ICDA's safety and sustainability reporting.